English invasion of Scotland (1385): Historiography

 Whether the King's campaign was considered a success depends on which of his priorities are considered.
 Historians often view it as a failure; G. L. Harriss calls it "ignominious" and McKisack, "inglorious", while Gillespie argues that it had "failed to live up to the careful preparations" which had preceded it, spending as it did less than a fortnight in enemy territory.
 Alastair Macdonald suggests an important feature of the campaign was its indecisiveness.
 Tuck argues that if considered more in the nature of a punitive raid, it was probably a success: the Scots were forced to accept repeated truces.
 This, says Steel, was a far more positive result for the campaign than has generally been accepted, considering "southern Scotland had been wasted so effectively that there was no more danger from the north" for much of the remainder of the century.
 Sadler suggests that the Scots were no more successful than the English had been.
 Their raids had been repelled, their capital city destroyed and their alliance with France exposed as a chimera.
 For the English, he suggests that the King's "lumbering host had done almost as much damage in England as it had in Scotland and the marchers may well have considered the price of royal intervention too costly by far".
-Macdonald also argues that Richard's expedtion had a secondary, punitive purpose: to punish the Scots when he could not defeat them.
+Macdonald also argues that Richard's expedition had a secondary, punitive purpose: to punish the Scots when he could not defeat them.
 Gillespie has highlighted the King's character traits that the 1385 campaign revealed.
 The chevauchée to Edinburgh, he suggests, indicates "a headstrong ruler determined to exact vengeance on the Scots" although he also later made Melrose Abbey a grant towards its rebuilding.
 Similarly, Richard's concern for the well-being of the ordinary soldiers is, he says, an early indicator of the "remarkable concern ... that would later endear the King to his Cheshire guard".
 Tuck, too, has remarked upon Richard's "unusual sensitivity" and compares it to similar empathy demonstrated towards the rebelling peasants of 1381.
 Professor Peter Stone credits Richard's ordinances as one of the earliest examples of cultural property protection in war, particularly referencing its protection of religious buildings.

 Richard's main problem in the aftermath of the campaign was popular perception, which saw a large army and great expense but which resulted in few material or political gains.
 More positively though, the campaign revealed the King to have "a grasp of strategy and the will—perhaps even the courage—to carry it out".
 While the campaign may have had successful aspects, Richard had failed to live up to the image of the successful warrior princes as epitomised by his father and grandfather as had been intended.
 The war had ended in stalemate, and ultimately had exposed Richard's financial and military impotence.